mickoallen/super-probugr/README.md

 # Super Probugr

 ### Goals of Super Probugr
 Create a simple UI for interfacing with Kafka and gRPC using protobufs.
+This is a tool, not an example of a perfect js app.

 ### Workflow
 A user should be able to...